50 SEO Tips to better optimise your website

 5 – Fix all of your 404 errors.

-‘Error 404 not found’ will often lead to the user leaving your website altogether as it weakens their trust and would consume their time trying to find what they originally wanted.
-They typically come about when content has been deleted, in which case the link should be removed, or moved to another URL, in which case the link should be edited.
+‘Error 404 not found’ will often lead to the user leaving your website altogether as it weakens their trust.
+It can also be very frustrating and time consuming trying to then navigate the site to find what they want.

 6 – Fix all of your internal redirects, redirect chains and redirect loops.

 Redirects add an extra ‘hop’ for both users and search engine crawlers.
-Where these are internal redirects, you can easily fix these so don’t give bots extra work!
-Use ScreaingFrog.com to check your websites redirects using their SEO Spider.
+They can be harmful to your organic performance as they impact page load time and use up valuable crawl budget when search engines crawl and index your website.
+Where these are internal redirects, you can easily fix these so you don’t give bots extra work!
+Use Screaming Frog’s redirect checker to check your websites redirects using their SEO Spider.

 7 – Review your website indexation using site:domain.com